Chronic Wasting Disease (CWD)

 Is CWD in Montana?

-The Montana Department of Fish, Wildlife, and Parks (FWP) is working with the Department of Livestock and DPHHS to perform surveillance for CWD in free-ranging wildlife.
-Prior to November 8, 2017, the only documented emergence of CWD in Montana was detected in a captive game facility near Philipsburg, MT in 1999.
+Yes, CWD has been detected in multiple regions of Montana.
+The Montana Department of Fish, Wildlife, and Parks (FWP) is performing surveillance for CWD in free-ranging wildlife.
+Prior to November 2017, the only documented emergence of CWD in Montana was detected in a captive game facility near Philipsburg, MT in 1999.
 That facility was depopulated and has remained vacant.
+Surveillance for CWD is ongoing.
+The current CWD management zones can be found on the FWP website.

 Please visit FWP's website for more information on this topic.